Workplace Breastfeeding Legislation and Female Labor Force Participation in the United States: Conclusion

-This paper demonstrates a significant positive impact of workplace breastfeeding legislation on female labor force participation.
-The effect, however, is not persistent.
 If optimal amount of breastfeeding is chosen so that marginal benefits equal the marginal costs (in terms of labor income, for example), perhaps women who return to work after implementation of the laws experience realized personal costs of workplace pumping and breastfeeding that are greater than expected.
-Therefore, in subsequent years, the legislation has no effect on the optimization decisions of breastfeeding mothers, as true marginal costs are not reduced.\footnote{Although prior literature expounds the health benefits of breastfeeding without much exception, there is emerging evidence casting significant doubt onto the true magnitude of health effects, and on the validity and methodology of the most frequently cited studies.
-Studies making use of sibling comparisons find no positive cognitive effects of breastfeeding \citep{rothstein2013breastfeeding}, for example. \cite{oster2020cribsheet} provides a thorough and practical overview of the current breastfeeding health literature.} If the experienced benefits of workplace breastfeeding are not as significant as most women are led to believe, or if it inherently difficult to pump or breastfeed at work regardless of the provision of workplace breastfeeding amenities, it is understandable that the effects of workplace breastfeeding legislation would not be persistent ex-post.
+If the experienced benefits of workplace breastfeeding are not as significant as most women are led to believe, or if it inherently difficult to pump or breastfeed at work regardless of the provision of workplace breastfeeding amenities, it is understandable that the effects of workplace breastfeeding legislation would not be persistent ex-post, as appears to be the case in the PSID sample.
 Indeed, \cite{chen2006effects} find that despite ample provision of workplace breastfeeding amenities, Taiwanese mothers are not very likely to continue to breastfeed after returning to work. \cite{felice2017breastfeeding} show that working mothers report feeling ``isolated and embarassed" for engaging in workplace pumping.
+Equally concerning are the possible negative spillover effects for women without young children, who may be anticipated to make use of the breastfeeding amenities or assigned higher workloads to make up for the workloads of those women who do utilise them.

 It should be noted, however, that women in the IFPS II sample are much more likely to report high job satisfaction if they reside in a state with the workplace breastfeeding policies in place.
-This demonstrates a potential spillover effect - even though working mothers may not make significantly more use of the workplace breastfeeding amenities, their very provision can change the worker's perception of her firm, which may increase her likelihood to return to her job after giving birth.
+This demonstrates a potential positive spillover effect - even though working mothers may not make significantly more use of the workplace breastfeeding amenities, their very provision can change the worker's perception of her firm, which may increase her likelihood to return to her job after giving birth.